- CFMMEU, Michael Jackson

 The Australian Building and Construction Commission commenced Federal Court proceedings against the CFMMEU and one of its officials, Michael Jackson, alleging Mr Jackson acted in an improper manner during construction of the Morphettville Park Sports Club in Adelaide.

-According to the ABCC’s statement of claim, on 14 February this year Mr Jackson allegedly engaged in aggressive, abusive and threatening behaviour towards two employees of a subcontractor engaged by Marion City Council to redevelop the community facility.
+According to the ABCC’s statement of claim, on 14 February this year Mr Jackson allegedly engaged in aggressive, behaviour towards two employees of a subcontractor engaged by Marion City Council to redevelop the community facility.

 In its statement of claim the ABCC is alleging: